top of page

 • 6 min read

-This is not a blame article.
-VAs have agency, but agency is not unlimited.
-When the market rewards over-availability and instability punishes rest, overwork becomes a predictable response to a system.
+This article is not about blame.
+VAs have agency, but that agency is not unlimited.
+When the market rewards over-availability and punishes rest, overwork becomes a predictable response to a flawed system.
+Let’s discuss where the line is, how to spot it, and what to do when you realize you are stuck in a cycle.

 Why VA Overwork Feels Rational (Even When It Is Harming You)

-A lot of VAs are not “addicted to hustle.”
+Many VAs are not “addicted to hustle.”
 They are responding to real conditions:

 • Low and unstable rates